 Micro to large companies operate in the Bulgaria-Macedonia cross-border region.
 Among the surveyed companies predominate those of medium-size (47.6%).
 On the Bulgarian side most of the surveyed companies are small and medium-size, on the Macedonian side - most of them are medium-size and large.

 Chart 2.
 Size of companies

-" Building international competitiveness of the textile companies in the cross border region MK-BG"

-This project is co-financed by European Union through INTERREG- IPA CBC CCI Number 2014TC16I5CB006.
+the cross border region MK-BG" This project is co-financed by European Union through - K INTERREG- IPA CBC CCI Number 2014TC16I5CB006.